fthomas/crjdt/README.md

 in the paper [A Conflict-Free Replicated JSON Datatype][paper] by **[Martin Kleppmann][kleppmann]** and **[Alastair R. Beresford][beresford]**.

+The goal of this project is to provide a high-level API to the CRDT described in the paper that integrates well with other JSON libraries for Scala.

 ## Getting Started

 crjdt is currently available for Scala and [Scala.js][scala.js], version 2.11.